US government shutdown ties record for longest in history

 More than 60,000 air traffic controllers and Transportation Security Administration (TSA) officers are working without pay, and the White House has warned that increasing absenteeism could mean chaos at check-in lines.

-Airport workers calling in sick rather than working without pay - leading to significant delays - was a major factor in Trump bringing an end to the 2019 shutdown, the joint-longest alongside the current stoppage, at 35 days.
+Airport workers calling in sick rather than working without pay - leading to significant delays - was a major factor in Trump bringing an end to the 2019 shutdown, the joint-longest alongside the current stoppage.

 Some lawmakers are hoping a slew of elections taking place in New York, Virginia, New Jersey and California on Tuesday will provide the momentum they need to reopen the government.